mosmn/Notes/sections/theo/sep/agile.md

 Collective ownership | The development team owns the code and is responsible for its quality.
 Refactoring | All developers are expected to refactor the code continuously as soon as possible code improvements are found.
 This keeps the code simple and maintainable.

-See how the align with agile principles:
+See how they align with agile principles:
 ![s](/imgs/aprin.png)

 XP and agile principles: